 Get TSA Precheck if you can because you don’t have to take your medications out of your bag, remove your laptop or take off your shoes.
 It costs $85 and is good for five years.
 If you travel internationally, you should get Global Entry because it’s so much easier to get through customs.
 Global Entry costs $100 and is also good for five years.

 If you’re traveling in the United States, you do not need a letter from your doctor to get through security.
-And don’t forget that everyone will need a Real ID in order to fly in the U.S. after October 1st, 2020.
+And don’t forget that everyone will need a Real ID to fly in the U.S. after May 3rd, 2023.
 Click here for a little more info on the Real ID.

 If you’re traveling abroad, you’ll need to do a little research on where you’re going to see whether a letter from your doctor is recommended.